CGCL-codes/StreamFP/README.md

 This research is supported by **Huazhong University of Science and Technology** and **Singapore University of Technology and Design**.
 We thank the authors of [Clear Benchmark](https://clear-benchmark.github.io/), [CORe50](https://vlomonaco.github.io/core50/), and [Stream-51](https://github.com/tyler-hayes/Stream-51) for their datasets.

 ---

-I have removed all the abnormal characters as you requested.
-Let me know if you'd like any further adjustments!